Japanese submarine I-41: Return to supply duty

 With the cancellation of Operation Tatsumaki, I-41 returned to her previous duties as a supply sub.
 She left Truk on 1 April 1944, making her third run to Buin with 50 tons of food.
-She arrived on 7 April, unloaded, embarked 73 passengers, and returned to Truk.
+She arrived on 7 April, unloaded her cargo, embarked 73 passengers, and returned to Truk.
 I-41 docked at Truk on 13 April.
 Her deck gun was remounted during her layover in Truk Lagoon.
-For his successful supply runs, Lt.
-Commander Itakura is given a gift of cigarettes from Vice Admiral Takagi Takeo, the CINC of the Sixth Fleet.
+In recognition of I-41s successful supply runs, Lt.
+Commander Itakura was given a gift of cigarettes from Vice Admiral Takagi Takeo, the CINC of the Sixth Fleet.
 On 19 April the sub departed Truk for Yokosuka, where she arrived on the 25th.
 She was then transferred to Kure.

 First War patrol

 After needed upkeep, I-41 departed Kure to patrol between the Admiralty Islands and Wewak, New Guinea, on 15 May 1944.
 No targets were sighted, but while still on patrol 13 June word was received by Admiral Toyoda Soemu, CINC, Combined Fleet, that the American anchorage at Marujo was empty.
 The admiral ordered Vice Admiral Takagi to redeploy his boats, I-41 among them, toward the Marianas.
 I-41 received the order the next day, being dispatched to a region South of Guam at best possible speed.